Inmate Property Retrieval

 Bring the receipt you received during intake and a photo I.D.
 To claim the property of an inmate at the Norfolk City Jail the inmate is required to complete a property release form.
 To receive the property you must have the property release form and show proper identification at the time of pick-up.

-Residents of the Norfolk City Jail are allowed the following items and must be kept inside the issued personal property container which can be searched without notice for the safety and security of the facility.
+However, certain approved items listed below can be either purchased or requested via an indigent application.
+These items must be kept inside the issued personal property container which can be searched without notice for the safety and security of the facility.

 - Personal hygiene items

 - 5 books, magazines,

 - Cup and spoon